 Unlike its predecessor, The Lonesome Crowded West is a long drive for someone with some serious shit on his mind.
-Every stretch of road is lined with harsh and rugged terrain, and every rest stop is populated by bizarre, mythical figures.
-People are deified (“See the man with teeth like God’s shoeshine/sparkles, shimmers, shines“) and the divine act like common folk (“Jesus Christ was an only child/ he went down to the river, and he drank and smiled“).
-Even the seraphim can’t be trusted (“And all of the angels, they’d sell off your soul/ For a set of new wings and anything gold“).
-And all the while, Isaac Brock, on his way to “God don’t know, or even care” narrates like a man whose demons are battling it out with the No-Doz in his system for his sanity, keeping his foot on the gas as they grapple.
+Every stretch of road is lined with harsh and rugged terrain, every rest stop populated by bizarre, mythical figures.
+People are deified (“See the man with teeth like God’s shoeshine/sparkles, shimmers, shines“), the divine act like common folk (“Jesus Christ was an only child/ he went down to the river, and he drank and smiled“), and the seraphim can’t be trusted (“And all of the angels, they’d sell off your soul/ For a set of new wings and anything gold“).
+All the while, Isaac Brock, on his way to “God don’t know, or even care” narrates like a man whose demons are battling it out with the No-Doz in his system for his sanity, keeping his foot on the gas as they grapple.

-Brock’s guitar crashes and scrapes against Jeremiah Green’s percussive crashes, like a relentless series of lightning strikes as Brock screams “from the top of the ocean, yeah!/ to the bottom of the sky, god damn!/well I get claustrophobic” only to assuage the anxiety with an Orange Julius later on.
+On leadoff track “Teeth Like God’s Shoeshine,” Brock’s guitar crashes and scrapes against Jeremiah Green’s percussive splash, like a relentless series of lightning strikes as Brock screams “from the top of the ocean, yeah!/ to the bottom of the sky, god damn!/well I get claustrophobic” only to assuage the anxiety with an Orange Julius later on.
 And that frothy, syrupy beverage merely serves as a last reminder of the malls which shall stand empty and decaying in the American suburbs.
 Yet in the comparatively serene indie pop of “Heart Cooks Brain,” odd turntable scratches underscore Brock’s assertion that “my brain’s the cliff/ and my heart’s the bitter buffalo.“

-On what is arguably the album’s best song, “Cowboy Dan,” Brock turns the titular character into a breathing, fighting anti-hero, with the claustrophobia of “Teeth” returning as he screams “He didn’t move to the city/ the city moved to me, and I want out desperately.”
+On the album’s best song, “Cowboy Dan,” Brock turns the title character into a breathing, fighting anti-hero, with the claustrophobia of “Teeth” returning as he screams “He didn’t move to the city/ the city moved to me, and I want out desperately.”
 Green’s percussion mimics spurs moseying through the reservation, while Brock’s own reverb-heavy guitar rings with a Morricone-inspired ambience, rugged and gorgeous underneath the alcoholic fable.
-Of course, sometimes the band goes apeshit just for fun, as on the live favorite “Doin’ the Cockroach” and the catchy “Doin’ the Cockroach.”
+Of course, sometimes the band goes apeshit just for fun, as on the live favorite “Doin’ the Cockroach” and the catchy “Convenient Parking.”
 Likewise, the brief “Shit Luck” celebrates disaster with the introductory scream “this plane is definitely crashing!”
 Meanwhile, Brock plans escape on the awesome, 10 minute “Trucker’s Atlas,” declaring “I’m going up to Alaska/ I’m gonna get off scot-fucking-free.“

 The Lonesome Crowded West leads to no specific destination, coming out of the journey with more questions than answers, but comes to terms with the meaninglessness of it all.
-God and Christ are just regular joes, man is pretty powerless too, and in the end, we’ll probably all just be doing the cockroach.
-Yet even in the face of hopelessness, the band just seems to laugh.
-Dangerous as it may be, the ride they take you on is one unlikely to be forgotten.
+God and Christ are just regular joes, man is pretty powerless, and in the end, we’ll probably all just be doing the cockroach.
+Yet in the face of hopelessness, the band seems to have a good laugh.
+Perilous and fraught with potholes as it may be, the ride they take you on won’t soon be forgotten.